RE-SS3D/SS3D/README.md

 [<img src="Documents/Images/currentproject.png" alt="Current Project" width="150" align="left">](https://github.com/RE-SS3D/SS3D/archive/master.zip)

-This is the current state of the RE:SS3D project in a .zip file, inlcuding even the latest commit.
+This is the current state of the RE:SS3D project in a .zip file, including even the latest commit.
 You'll need to build the game in Unity on your own.

 ## INFO: